barnii77/CodexMaster/docs/COMMANDS.md

 Here, `@Bot` is a mention of the bot (e.g. `<@123456789012345678>`), `<spawn_id>` is the agent's ID, and `<prompt>` is the message to pass.

+The reason for this design decision is that it allows the user to write a normal message, potentially with code blocks or file attachments, without the restrictions of slash commands and the inconvenience of writing long messages in slash command text fields getting in their way.
+Additionally, it makes it much easier to quickly scan chats, because you can see what you wrote without clicking on the slash command message.

 **Example:**
 ```
 <@123456789012345678> to dev: Please refactor the authentication module.